XTP3/Full-Stack-React-File-Uploading-App/README.md

 # About
-This is a full-stack, headless, file-uploading web-application using React and Express.
+This is a responsive, full-stack, headless, file-uploading web-application using React and Express.

 ![Alt text](preview.png?raw=true "Preview")